it3xl/git-repo-sync/README.md

     url_b='/c/my-folder/my-local-git-repo-folder'

-Run periodically the `git-sync.sh` file, which is located in the root of **git-repo-sync**.<br/>
+Run periodically the `git-sync.sh` file, which is located in the root of **git-repo-sync**.

+    bash  git-sync.sh

 The `git-sync.sh` will tell you if there are any troubles.
-The main among them is you need to update awk to gAWK on Ubuntu.
+For example you need to update awk to gAWK in Ubuntu.

-    bash  git-sync.sh

 FYI.
 Call _git-sync.sh_ over the bash as it is not tested for zsh.